0xlgtm/0xlgtm.com/content/_index.md

 My name is Simon but some of you may recognize me as 0xlgtm.

-I spend the majority of time tinkering with assembly and writing about my experiments and insights.
-Occasionally, I also participate in bug bounties, smart contract audits and CTFs.

-You can read my articles at my [blog](./blog).
+Most of the time, you can find me trying to poke holes at vulnerable protocols.

+But when I'm not doing that, I enjoy [writing](https://0xlgtm.com/blog/) and sharing about my learnings and helping others.

 I am also actively looking for new and interesting opportunities.

-Feel free to reach out on twitter if you are interested in engaging my services.
+Feel free to reach out on [twitter](https://twitter.com/0xlgtm) if you are interested in engaging my services.